unruledboy/SyncRoo/README.md

 ## SyncRoo
 SyncRoo can quickly synchronize files between devices.
-It's a lot quicker than Robocopy in subsequent delta syncs.

 Currently it only supports Windows devices.